yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	The **DimEmployee** table in the SQL Server database stores one row for each employee.
 A subset of the rows from this table represents the salespeople, which will be relevant to the model you’ll develop.

-3. At the bottom left, in the status bar, notice the table statistics—the table has 33 columns, and 296 rows.
+3. At the bottom left, in the status bar, notice the table statistics—the table has 33 columns and 296 rows.

 	![Picture 36](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image22.png)